 Prof. David Neufeld led a team that performed one of the first science programs with the GREAT spectrometer aboard NASA’s new airborne infrared observatory SOFIA.
 In an effort to provide state of the art second generation instrumentation for SOFIA, NASA selected Dr. Johannes Staguhn to provide a sensitive, large-format detector array to the High-resolution Airborne Wideband Camera Polarization (HAWC-Pol), to increase its observing efficiency and enable a broader range of targets.

-Prof. Paul Feldman, Dr. Alan Uomoto, Dr. Stephen Smee and the JHU Instrument Development Group were key players in the design and construction of the multi-fiber spectrographs that were important elements of the Sloan Digital Sky Survey project.
+Dr. Stephen Smee and the JHU Instrument Development Group, and the late Prof. Paul Feldman were key players in the design and construction of the multi-fiber spectrographs that were important elements of the Sloan Digital Sky Survey project.
 Dr. Smee and the Group are now taking the lead role in constructing the dewars and the detectors of a new Prime Focus Spectrograph, SuMIRe, for the 8-m Subaru telescope on Mauna Kea.

 We expect that CAS will continue to be a center for both ground and space-based instrument development as NASA and other agencies look toward future projects such as the Wide-Field X-ray Telescope spearheaded by Prof. Stephen S. Murray, and the Wide-Field Infrared Space Telescope and new Explorer missions that were the highest ranked priorities of the Astro2010 Decadal Survey.